What is shared ownership?

-- Find a development you are interested in; our available properties are advertised on our properties for sale page, with our sales agent Currell, and with Rightmove
+- Find a development you are interested in; our available properties are advertised on our properties for sale page and with Rightmove

 - Once you have found a development you are interested in, you will be asked to complete an application form and supply identity documents

 - You will be invited to a viewing at the development or to view all the information required to reserve a property off plan (floor plans, site plan, specification details etc.)

 - If you wish to buy a property, we must then agree on an acceptable price and solicitors will be instructed to progress the sale

 - On the day your purchase completes, you will be met at the property and handed the keys, as well us a home user guide and information regarding the on-going management of your Lease (unless you are buying a Freehold property)

 What costs are involved?

 You will need to consider mortgage arrangement and valuation fees, house removal costs and solicitor's fees.
 You may also need to pay stamp duty.
 You should have at least £4,000 in savings, in addition to the savings you have set aside for a mortgage deposit (this is a guide only).
 On-going costs include your monthly mortgage payment, rent, service charge and the usual monthly out-goings associated with running a home.

 Is there a minimum/maximum share I have to buy?